hmrc/upscan-initiate/README.md

 All error fields are optional.

-If an `error_action_redirect` is specified that does not represent a valid URL, the response will Bad Request:
+If an `error_action_redirect` is specified that does not represent a valid URL, the response will be a Bad Request:
-Json Error Response (can not redirect):

 ```json
 {"message":"Unable to build valid redirect URL for error action"}